 However, that hasn’t been the case across the board, and many factors have influenced this dramatic shift.
 For example, a significant number of hospitality workers decided to look for work in new industries when employers were forced to close temporarily.
 Some were relieved to get out of jobs that required them to come face-to-face with customers who were on edge and forgetting their manners.

 After having time to hit pause during the height of the pandemic, workers across a range of industries had time to evaluate what was important to them, too.
-In the SCORE study, many say they quit because their jobs didn’t offer childcare, paid low wages, required a long commute or put them at an increased risk of catching COVID-19.
+In a recent SCORE study, many say they quit because their jobs didn’t offer childcare, paid low wages, required a long commute or put them at an increased risk of catching COVID-19.

 “For some, their values simply changed,” explains Francine Blume, PhD, assistant vice president of career development at UMGC.
 “After getting a taste of a healthier work-life balance, many workers are moving on to jobs that offer greater flexibility so they can spend more time with their families or enjoying other personal pursuits.”